July 25, 2021

 The problem in the second miracle is much more common than 5000 unexpected dinner guests.
 The disciples were already familiar with sudden windstorms on the Sea of Galilee, so when the wind began to whip up the waves, their first response was probably more like “Oh no, not again!” instead of “Whatever shall we do now?”
 Rough seas were familiar, but they were also dangerous.
 And this time, Jesus wasn’t sleeping in the back of the boat.
 They had no idea where Jesus was.
 This time, the disciples had reason to be afraid.

 So, what problem do you face right now, that only a miracle could solve?
 Are you looking at your limited resources against the backdrop of overwhelming need?
 Are you paying more attention to the huge demands that are being made on your time, your money, and your energy?
 Or do you keep looking at the small reserves of grace and material goods at your disposal, thinking, “what good can this little bit do?”
-Have the seas of your everyday existence become so rough and choppy that fear has taken over your life?
-What problem are you facing right now that could really use a good miracle?
+Are you afraid?

 Let’s talk about those miracles, or “signs,” as John likes to call them.